vijayaChi/Labforwad-Frontend/README.md

 </ul>
 <P>Both the dropdowns are displayed on the home screen and user can select the series from the dropdown and the respective chart will be shown to the user as line/bar chart </p>

-# This project is developed in such a way that if new series is added under Data or Signal, the user can select from dropdown and see as line or bar chart without changing any code.
+Note: This project is developed in such a way that if new series is added under Data or Signal, the user can select from dropdown and see as line or bar chart without changing any code.

 This project was bootsrapped with <a href = "https://github.com/facebook/create-react-app"> Create React App </a>